Scholarships, Loans and Grants

 - not receive more than one short-term and one Semester grant (with or without an internship) during their Australian course of study.

 Take advantage of this exciting opportunity and find out more about the scholarships and grants on offer through the New Colombo Plan.
 Each year CQU will announce the available short term programs that are available for funding.
-For more information on this program see here.
+For more information on this program see our Short-Term Outbound Exchange page.

 A few of our partners offer CQUniversity students scholarships.
 Please have a look at the websites of institutions you are interested in to find out more.